-My dancer is registered as a 12 year old dancer, however, her birthday is the day of the competition, and she turns 13.
-Which dance down should she register for?
+My dancer is registered as a 12 year old dancer, however, their birthday is the day of the competition, and turns 13.
+Which dance down should they register for?

 When registering for the dance down, please use your dancer’s age as of that day.
-If your child has turned 13, she will need to register in the dance down for ages 13-19.
+If your child has turned 13, they will need to register for the Senior Dance Down (ages 13-19).

-When averaging the age of my dancers, should I round up or down?
+When averaging the age of my dancers, do you round up or down?

-When averaging the age of your dancers, you will need to drop the decimal point.
-For example, if your dancers’ average age is 8.9, you will enter them in the 8 year old age bracket.
+When averaging the age of your dancers, we drop the decimal point.
+For example, if your dancers’ average age is 10.9, they will automatically be entered into the 10 year old age group.